acbsp/bonafide.guru/en/contents.rst

 (S.B.
 4.8.
 54. commentary)

-It is self-evident that Srila Prabhupada is an acharya of our sampradaya next to the Srila Bhaktisiddhanta Sarasvati Thakur.
+It is self-evident that |SP| is an acharya of our sampradaya next to the Srila Bhaktisiddhanta Sarasvati Thakur.
 Consequently Srila Prabhupada is a present section in the chain.
 He represents the disciplic succession at this time and thereby he is the person we shall